microsoft/azure-health-data-services-toolkit/samples/MemoryCacheAndBlobProvider/README.md

 This sample will show you how you can access the Azure resources with the SDK.
 Custom operations and solutions built with this SDK usually need access to Azure resources - from interacting with your FHIR service to Azure Blob store and cache the data.

+Storing and reading the data from In Memory Cache will imporve the overall performance of the application.

 Here, we'll cover how we can use in memory caching technique  methods and to cache the pipline output data to Blob on Azure.

 ## Concepts